Can A Hair Follicle Test Detect One Time Use

 Strengths and Limitations

-However, hair follicle testing also has limitations.
-The test cannot detect very recent drug use (within the past 7-10 days) because it takes time for the hair to grow and for drugs to be incorporated into the hair shaft.
-Additionally, the cost of hair follicle testing is generally higher than that of urine or blood tests.
+Still, hair follicle testing also has limitations.
+Think about it: the test cannot detect very recent drug use (within the past 7-10 days) because it takes time for the hair to grow and for drugs to be incorporated into the hair shaft.
+Consider this: additionally, the cost of hair follicle testing is generally higher than that of urine or blood tests.
 Individual variability in hair characteristics can also affect the accuracy of the test, and concerns about environmental contamination persist despite stringent laboratory procedures.

 Factors Influencing Detection